-To have a calendar posting on The Hub (Canvas) and/or for the on campus calendars, please email studentaffairs@dunwoody.edu.
+To have a calendar posting on The Hub (Canvas) and/ or for the on campus calendars, please fill out this form (https://forms.office.com/Pages/ResponsePage.aspx? id=8YW5M5kbQUe2nEa5mY2bGPxPzd5RqGVGvHqAUiJjYMdUQ0xIREFRS09DWjFal or email studentaffairs@dunwoody.edu.

 To create a poster for student bulletin boards, please contact Student Affairs at studentaffairs@dunwoody.edu as well as Marketing at marketing@dunwoody.edu.